mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

-Other attributes are available to `HttpRequest`, but that list will get you far to get started.
+Other attributes are available to `HttpRequest`, but that list will get you far enough to get started.

 I should also note
 that `HttpRequest` instances are a common place